Vitamin C (Ascorbic Acid)

 , preventing cataracts

-, preventing gallbladder disease, dental cavities (caries), constipation
+, preventing gallbladder disease, dental cavities and plaque, constipation

 , Lyme disease